whemmingsson/valkyrie-tge/docs/game-developers/README.md

 Actions!
 Actions for everyone!
 Actions are essentially small snippets of code that runs when a command has been resolved.
 One of the most common and useful action is to display some text to the player.
 Wait, did that say code?
 Yup.
 But you don't have to write that code yourself.
 The engine will create this code for you.

 ### Triggers
 Lets takes some steps back - to commands.
 Another way to look at commands is that they _trigger_ something (and that something being an action).
 So all commands are also triggers.
 As a matter of fact, in a sense, the only triggers are when the user types something else.
 But.
 There is always a but, isn't there?
 Actions can in of themself be triggers for other actions.
+This enables for some fancy action-chaining.

 ### Input maps
 Input maps are the connections between user commands and actions.
 They are basically rules that specifies a set of words, and how they should be interpreted.